arjun-1/kafkagosaur/README.md

 make build
 ```

-To run the tests, ensure first you have docker up and running
+To run the tests, ensure first you have docker up and running.
+Then start the
+kafka broker using

 ```bash
 make docker